UT-CHG/PYOPATRA/docs/physics/buoyancy.rst

    U_T = \frac{R \mu}{\rho d}

-Where the Reynold's number :math:`R` is calculated from the Best number :math:`N_D` as follows:
+Where the Reynold's number, :math:`R`, is calculated from the Best number, :math:`N_D`, as follows:

 .. math::